IMPHAL WAR CEMETERY

-Imphal, the capital of Manipur State, is in north east India and borders on upper Burma.
-The cemetery lies10km from the airport on the Imphal-Dimapur road (Highway 39) in the Deulahland district of the town.
-The small road leading to the cemetery is 1km along this highway on the right side, opposite the D M College.
+Imphal, the capital of Manipur State, is in Northeast India and borders on upper Burma (Myanmar).
+The cemetery lies 10 km from the airport on the Imphal-Dimapur road (National Highway 39) in Dewlahland, Kabo Leikai.
+The small road leading to the cemetery is 1 km along this highway on the right side, opposite the D M College.

 The easiest route from Burma (now Myanmar) to India is through Imphal into Assam and after the invasion of Burma, Imphal became a focal point in the defence of India against the Japanese.

 Early in 1942, as the Japanese approached Rangoon, a very large proportion of its Indian population fled from the city to India, many of them to Upper Burma and so by Chindwin tracks to Assam.
 In May of that year, Commonwealth forces followed the same route on their retreat to India.
 In their wake came still more civilian refugees, many of whom died on the arduous journey under ceaseless heavy rain, without transport and food.
 Of the 400,000 civilians who fled to India about 140,000 passed through Imphal into Assam.

 The defence of India and the retention of a position from which Burma could be re-entered now became of primary importance.
 The 23rd Indian Division was formed in Manipur State, new airfields were constructed there, and army and air force reinforcements arrived.
 Eventually there was a considerable concentration of Commonwealth fighting forces in the Imphal area and from November 1944 onwards, No. 38 General Hospital was posted there.